 Requests for the sale of shares may, at the sole discretion of the Directors, be permitted on each dealing day, and should be submitted to the Company in accordance with the provisions set out in the prospectus.
 Requests must be received by the relevant dealing deadline, which is at least six months prior to the relevant dealing day or in each case such other business day(s) as the Directors may determine, provided the relevant requests are received at least four weeks before the valuation point for the relevant dealing day.
+During the year the company repurchased €233,243,000 worth of shares (2022: €7,158,000) and repaid €168,903,000 of this amount (2022: €7,158,000).
+At 31 December 2023 €64,340,000 remains unpaid (2022: nil).
+See further detail in note 2.

 Shares are repurchased at the repurchase price.
 The repurchase price is set at the net asset value per share in the Fund at the relevant valuation point less a provision for duties and charges to cover the costs associated with the disposal of commercial property in Ireland.
 The Fund's dealing days are the first business days of January, April, July and October.